 Lorraine is an active community leader and is involved with many community and business groups.

-As Chief Executive of the Central Economic Development Agency, Linda leads a team focused on delivering economic prosperity for the Manawatu through investment attraction, business expansion and retention, building and growing a sustainable talent and skills pool, and profiling the region to attract people, business and investment.
+Linda works as the Director Regional Relationships at Waka Kotahi NZ Transport.
+Previously, Chief Executive of the Central Economic Development Agency, Linda leads a team focused on delivering economic prosperity for the Manawatu through investment attraction, business expansion and retention, building and growing a sustainable talent and skills pool, and profiling the region to attract people, business and investment.